Charl-AI/MNIST-in-every-framework/flax-knowledge-competitions/README.md

 Purifying stateful networks may not seem important, but I like how it reduces 'spooky action at a distance' and makes it clear exactly what is going on in training.
 JAX also has a nice way of handling RNG which should help with determinism and reproducibility.

+Jax doesn't have its own dataloding libraries so we need to use the dataloding functionality from PyTorch or TensorFlow.
+I provide examples of how to incorporate both methods.
+Generally, PyTorch has a more familiar API for researchers, but TensorFlow can be more performant.

 One final thing to note is that JAX currently has an experimental feature called `xmap()` which can be seen as an arbitrary combination of `vmap()` and `pmap()`.
 This, combined with the named tensors feature (also experimental) could allow future models to be written for a single example and trivially batched and parallelised across N devices with a single context manager.

-TODO: implement mixed precision